 PRICES ARE KNOWLEDGE

 The most important aspect of this idea is the concept of a price.
 A price is simply a way of determining how much of something is to be exchanged for something else.
 It’s a ratio, nothing more.
 It’s almost always calculated in terms of money, just as costs are.
-Economic theory isn’t important here, but what is important is the idea that prices contain information.
+Mundane economic theory isn’t important here, but what is important is the idea that prices contain information.
 Or to be exact, they contain imperfect information.
 An economist from St. Lawrence University correctly calls them “knowledge surrogates”, due to this lack of perfection.
 They convey information that tells you how much money it will take to acquire something you want.

 The crucial point is here is that these prices are almost always wrong.
 This is because this is not Nirvana.
 Retailers and store owners don’t know the exact price that should be charged to gain them the biggest profits, and this implies that the price they charged for any product is either to high or too low.
 If the price is too high, less of it will be demanded, and there will be too many of these products left on the shelves.
 This means there will be unsatisfied customers who didn’t get what they wanted at a low enough price, and must settle for the next best thing.
 If the price is too low, there will be an overabundance of demand for it, and therefore there won’t be enough of the product to satisfy every customer.
 This means that some of them will go unsatisfied as well.